SecondHalfGames/yakui/README.md

 your_renderer.draw(yak.paint());
 ```

 To see your UI, you'll need a renderer crate.
-You can also write your own integration for your game.
+You can also write your own renderer for your game.
 Here are the officially supported renderer crates:

 - [`yakui-wgpu`] — wgpu renderer
 - [`yakui-vulkan`] — Vulkan renderer